Mrymna/Surgery_procedures/Neuronexus/base_implantation.md

 <img src="figures/implant_base7.jpg" alt="drawing" width="400"/>

-## Carprofen injections
+## Carprofen injection

-* Prepare your injectable solution of Carprofen.
+* Dilute Carprofen 1:160 in saline (eg 12ml saline + 75µl Carprofen for 40 injections).
-* Inject 0.4 ml of Carpofen solution under the skin.
+* Inject 0.4 ml of Carpofen solution sc.
-* Give the animal an additional injection every 24 hours for 2 days.

 ## Return to the home cage

 * Move the animal back to its home cage.
-Make sure it has water available and perhaps some food directly in its cage.
+Make sure it has water available (well with water) and food directly in its cage (if the animal has to be food-deprived, feed it 3g the day before and the day of surgery).
+* Check on your animal twice the next day and daily the 4 days after (see postop sheet).
+If the animal has not recovered well, lost a lot of weight or has epileptic seizures, make sure it has easy access to food and water, give some pellet crumbles, give food soaked in water and inject Carprofen (up to 2 injections per day).